 Dr. Maura Grady

 Dr. Grady’s scholarly work includes Composition and Pedagogy and Film and Television Studies.
-She is the Director of the Composition Program and also Directs the University Writing Center.
+She is the Director of the Composition Program and the University Writing Center.
+She joined Ashland University in 2011.

 Grady, Maura and Tony Magistrale.
 Contributions by Richard Roberson, Jr. The Shawshank Experience: Tracking the History of the World’s Favorite Movie.
-Under contract at Palgrave/Macmillan.
-In press.
-2016
+Palgrave/Macmillan, 2016

 Grady, Maura.
 “Story and Structure in Mister Rogers’ Neighborhood Operas.”
 Revisiting Mister Rogers’ Neighborhood: Essays on Lessons of Self and Community.
 Eds.
 Kathy Merlock Jackson and Stephen M. Emmanuel.
 McFarland Press, 2016.
 130-145.